 Tgah editor: change the last paragraph in subclause 9.42g.4 as follows (5159):

 To facilitate the detection of the spatially orthogonal conditions by OBSS non-AP STAs or OBSS APs, the NDP CTS may be transmitted preceding the SO frame exchange.
 If the Early Sector Indicator in the NDP CTS frame is equal to 1, it indicates that the NDP CTS frame is followed by the sectorized beam frame exchange.
-Setting the early sector indicator to 1 also indicates to the OBSS STAs that it might cancel its NAV and its RID setting if the spatially orthogonal conditions are subsequently met.
+Setting the early sector indicator to 1 and Address Indicator to 0 also indicates to the OBSS STAs that it might cancel its NAV and its RID setting if the spatially orthogonal conditions are subsequently met.
 If the ongoing frame exchange transmission preceding the NDP CTS is between a pair of STAs within its BSS, the STA does not reset its NAV and its RID even though the spatially orthogonal conditions are met.
 The RXVECTOR parameter COLOR is utilized to detect the SO condition by classifying the received PPDU between a same BSS transmission and an OBSS transmission.
-Hence, if the early sector indicator is equal to 0, OBSS STA need not check for spatially orthogonal conditions.
+Hence, if the Early Sector Indicator is equal to 0, OBSS STA need not check for spatially orthogonal conditions.
 Figure 9-100 (CTS-to-self preceding SO frame exchange sequence) illustrates the frame exchange preceded by CTS-to-self using NDP CTS.

 9.3.2.4 Setting and resetting the NAV